 Employers are required to check references for all candidates before hiring them.
 This helps to confirm the candidate's employment history, character, and suitability for the role.

+Employers must ensure that all references are current and that they cover any period of employment up to three years ago.
 References should also include information about the candidate's behaviour, reliability, and ability to meet expectations.
-By obtaining detailed references from reliable sources, employers can be confident they are hiring a suitable candidate for the health and social care services role.
+By obtaining detailed references from reliable sources, employers can be confident they are hiring a suitable candidate for the role.

 Checking employment history